non contact measurement technology

 Shortcomings

-After decades of development, non-contact measurement technology has been greatly improved, but in addition to the outstanding advantage of not contacting with the measurement object, there are also a variety of shortcomings.
+After decades of development, non-contact measurement technology has greatly improved.
+However, besides the outstanding advantage of not contacting the measurement object, it also has various shortcomings.

 (1) The precision is not considered to be high compared to the contact measuring instrument articulated arm, coordinate machine, etc.